 My story with EFOS-3 started in february 2016, while on holiday in the Canary Islands.
 Enjoying a beer in the sun, blessed with grandparents taking the kids for a couple of hours, I was reading Audoins "The Measurement of Time".
 With my 40th birthday looming on the horizon, I decided it was about time to have a midlife crisis, now seemed like as good a time as any.
 I have never been partial to sportscars, so I started toying with the idea of getting a passive hydrogen maser - the thinking being that these are significantly cheaper than Active Hydrogen masers, and should therefore be easier to track down used.
 Emails were sendt.

 There are not really many companies dealing with Hydrogen masers, and of those only one got back to me - T4Science in Neuchatel, Switzerland.
 After a few emails going back and forth, it came up that they have this old active maser in the back.
-It was retired from a VLBI station, and it had been sitting in the back for a couple of years.
+It was retired from a VLBI station, and it had been sitting in storage for a couple of years.
 While "cheap" is not the first word that springs to mind, it was within what could be financially feasible.
 Negotiations with the wife ensued.

 A couple of months later, I travelled to Neuchatel to have a look at the maser, and get a little training for a few days.
 We exchanged the ion-pumps, replaced the caps in the powersupplies, and a few other things that needed attention.
 And, of course, measurements were taken.
 The ADEV was well within spec; starting at 1E-13 at 1 second, and dropping down to the mid E-15's.
 The curve starts going up rather quickly, but the measurements were taken with the top cover off, in a room with no climate control, and insufficient time to stabilise the temperature.
 All in all I'd say pretty good!